Things to Do in Genting: New Attractions, Experiences, and More!

 Image credit: Shawnanggg

 Filled with thrilling rides that are newly refurbished, it’s the perfect way to enjoy some indoor theme park fun.
 There are over 20 attractions to choose from.
-Some of them are family-friendly while others are well-catered to adrenaline junkies.
+Some of them are family-friendly, while others are well-catered to adrenaline junkies.

-However, here’s an insider tip.
-While Skytropolis is loads of fun, if you find yourself pressed for time, I recommend just stopping by here for a few photos; the neon lights in the background are totally swoon-worthy).
+However, here’s an insider tip: While Skytropolis is loads of fun, if you find yourself pressed for time, I recommend just stopping by here for a few photos.
+(The neon lights in the background are totally swoon-worthy).
 Then, proceed to Genting’s newest attraction: Genting SkyWorlds

 7. Experience “snow” at Genting’s ever-popular Snow World

 Of course, the snow is artificial snow, but the excitement of making (fake) snow angels is definitely genuine.
-The chilly temperatures within Snow World help to make the experience more authentic too!
+The chilly temperatures within Snow World help to make the experience more authentic, too!

-8. Discover endless fun at the brand new Genting SkyWorlds Theme Park
+8. Discover endless fun at the brand-new Genting SkyWorlds Theme Park

-Featuring plenty of fun rides from lovable childhood cartoons and TV shows like Rio, Ice Age, and Andromeda.
+Expect plenty of fun rides from lovable childhood cartoons and TV shows like Rio, Ice Age, and Andromeda.
 There are also various themed zones that offer exhilarating rides and plenty of unique F&B options to choose from.

 genting cable car